openproof-net/rpo-spec-v0.1/README.md

 fragmented logs scattered across institutions,

-internal formats that die with each organisation.
+internal formats that die inside each organisation.

 Everyone talks about truth.
 Very few artifacts are verifiable.

 OpenProof is born from this failure.
-It provides a minimal, deterministic and testable foundation that any machine, institution or jurisdiction can check independently and predictably.
+It establishes a minimal, deterministic and testable foundation that any machine, institution or jurisdiction can check independently and predictably.

 If machines can verify integrity, and humans can read coherence, society can trust evidence again.

+══════════════════════════════════

 2. What OpenProof Is — A Minimal, Enforceable Standard